French Broad River: History

-The French Broad River is believed to be one of the oldest in the world, cutting over geologic eons through ancient rocks in the Southern Appalachian Mountains.
-However, the current topographic relief of the Southern Appalachians is relatively new, making it virtually impossible to estimate the age of the river.
+The French Broad River is believed to be one of the oldest in the world, cutting over eons through ancient rocks in the Southern Appalachian Mountains.
+The French Broad predates the Alleghanian orogeny, through the resulting mountains it cuts; however, the current topographic relief of the Southern Appalachians is relatively new, making it virtually impossible to estimate the age of the river.

-The nearby Broad River was originally named the "English Broad River".